Sales

 Lewis Graham graduated with a degree in Fine Art Painting in 2023 from Worcester University, recent exhibitions include; Vilage Greens, Hillsides and Conurbations (2025) with artists; George Shaw, Angelina May Davis at Paradise Works.
 Stop the Chaos, Turn the Page (2024) Divison of Labour with artists; The Art School Project, Dean Kenning, Ned James, Daniel Pryde-Jarman, Ruth Ewan, Angelina May Davis , Issac Jordon.
 The Stones Project (Glossop 2024) with artists; Manchester School of ArtFour researchers from the Visual Culture Research Hub, making, curating, writing, seeking, experiencing stones.
 Tree & Leaf - Division of Labour with artists; Harminder Judge, Gavin Wade, Mark Essen, Vanley Burke, Harrison & Wood, Matt Westbrooke, Luke Routledge, Andrew Lacon, Stuart Whipps, Elisabeth Rowe, Joanne Masding, Simon & Tom Bloor, James Winnet, Yelena Popova, Rafal Zar

+Angelina May Davis‘ paintings are fabrications, plundering imagery from childhood TV and art history.
+She is interested in thinking about the past and what shapes us, using the transformative act of painting to reflect on history and culture as well as her own sense of belonging.
 Davis revists the rural English landscape of the 1970s, restoring the English elm as depicted in remembered films, archival footage and English landscape painting, as metaphor for loss and longing, recalling a nostalgic and insincere past.
 Her paintings are claustrophobic worlds in which there is ambiguity, artifice and the possibility of things just out of view.

 Biography